johnnovak/gridmonger-site/source/advanced-editing.rst

 Resize level
 ------------

-The *Resize Level* action, invoked by :kbd:`Ctrl+E`, lets you to shrink or expand the dimensions of the current level.
-You need to select an anchor point for the action.
+The *resize level* action, invoked by :kbd:`Ctrl+E`, lets you to shrink or expand the dimensions of the current level.
+You'll need to select an anchor point for the action.
 It's probably easiest to illustrate the role of the anchor point through a few examples:

 .. rst-class:: multiline